akhikhl/gretty/README.md

 - Gretty 1.1.2 new feature [webapp filtering](http://akhikhl.github.io/gretty-doc/Web-app-filtering.html).

-- From now on I'll push snapshot versions of Gretty to jfrog snapshot repository.
+- From now on the snapshot versions of Gretty are regularly pushed to jfrog snapshot repository.
 If you want to use snapshot versions, please add the following to your build script:
   ```groovy
   buildscript {
     repositories {